Ribona

 The story continues

-Today there are about 100 hectares of this grape across the province of Macerata that produce wines with unique organoleptic characteristics.
-Therefore, the story continues, now being written by new generations of winemakers who rely on the unique quality of this grape variety and its strong bond with the Macerata area.
+oday, there are about 100 hectares of these vines across the province of Macerata, producing wines of remarkable longevity and unique organoleptic qualities.
+The story therefore continues, written by a new generation of winemakers who increasingly focus on the uniqueness and quality of this special grape variety, and on its deep-rooted connection with the Macerata territory.

-Ampelographic and organoleptic characteristics of the DOC Colli Maceratesi Ribona
+Ampelographic and Organoleptic Characteristics of the Ribona DOC

 Ribona DOC datasheet